zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

-The best way to improve your English is to listen t o ESL Podcast on an ongoing basis – every day, if possible.
+The best way to improve your English is to listen to ESL Podcast on an ongoing basis – every day, if possible.
 That way, you’ll ge t to hear the wonderful scripts by our wonderful scriptwriter, Dr. Lucy Tse.

 From Los Angeles, California, I’m Jeff McQuillan.
 Thanks for listening.
 Come back and listen to us again right here on ESL Podca st.